-For all fish, especially high-value fish such as saltwater species, experts recommend quarantining new arrivals apart from other fish for at least two weeks to ensure they are disease-free, acclimated to aquarium life and trained to eat prepared foods.
+For all fish, especially high-value fish such as saltwater species, we recommend quarantining new arrivals apart from other fish for at least two weeks to ensure they are disease-free, acclimated to aquarium life and trained to eat prepared foods.
 We offer this exclusive service to all current clients at a nominal charge and often pick up fish our clients have selected from local fish stores.
 We also pick up fish from FedEx (Clovis) or UPS (Fresno) service centers that our clients have ordered online in order to keep the fish from riding around in delivery trucks or sitting on someone’s porch all day.

 During the quarantine period, we not only feed your fish each day, but we also observe their behavior, medicate them if necessary and provide you with periodic updates by email, phone or text message.
 Please call for our current rates and to reserve one or more of our quarantine tanks.
 Think of us as the Spa for Fish!